daattali/beautiful-jekyll/_posts/2020-09-24-a-simple-monthly-planning-method.md

 ---
 layout: post
 title: 'A Simple Monthly Planning Method '
-subtitle: "...that keeps me sane!"
+subtitle: ''
 cover-img: "/uploads/20200822_110434_0000_compress19.jpg"
 thumbnail-img: "/uploads/img_20200906_095105025_compress37.jpg"
 share-img: ''
 tags:
 - simple planning
 - bullet journal method
+description: A simple monthly planning method that helps to reduce overwhelm and keeps you organized.

 ---
 I have a busy life at home.
 I homeschool.
 I have four children.
 I run a business, blog, social media, regular home and life stuff.
 I also enjoy keeping everything simple as much as possible.
 It was through [bullet journaling](https://amzn.to/3fB51uF) that I found my planning peace.
 Today on the blog, I'm sharing with you my simple monthly planning method (that keeps me sane).